 De Jong K, Henry RW.
 2007: Biodur S10/15 technique and products.
 J Int Soc Plastination 22:2-14

 Glover RA, Henry RW, Wade RS.
 1998: Polymer preservation technology: Poly-Cur.
 A next generation process for biological specimen preservation.
+Abstract presented at The 9th International Conference on Plastination, Trois-Rivieres, Quebec, Canada, July 5-10, 1998.
 J Int Soc Plastination 13:39

 Glover R. 2004: Silicone plastination, room temperature methodology: Basic techniques, applications and benefits for the interested user.
+Abstract presented at The 12th International Conference on Plastination, Murcia, Spain July 11-16, 2004.
 J Int Soc Plastination 19:7

 Nelson ML.
 1990: Developing a plastination laboratory for a new medical curriculum.
 J Int Soc Plastination 4: 10

 S10 BIODUR® Products GmbH, Material Safety Data Sheet according to EG Nr.
 58/2001.